Your website's digital footprint. Tools to track its CO2 emissions

 Interestingly enough, they have created a "badge" that you can put on a tested website to share your results.
 It is a simple solution, similar to the one we use at Dodonut in the footer.
 In our case, it is a custom script, but you can use Beacon to publish the result on your website as an image.

 Unfortunately, I have not found comprehensive information on how they measure results.
 We know they rely on websitecarbon.com, and part of the team was involved in ecograder.com.
 In their FAQ, they mention imprints very laconically.
 We don't know why they estimate only 10% fewer emissions for green hosting compared to traditional hosting.

-Another problem with this tool is that the results are completly different to websitecarbon and I must say i don't know why.
-Of course on digitalbeacon they split the results for "first visit" and cached but still it doesn't sum up and I can not find any information how they calcualte it.
+Another problem with this tool is that the results are completely different from the Website carbon calculator, and I must say I don't know why.
+Of course, on Digital beacon, they split the results for "first visit" and cached, but still, it doesn't sum up and I can not find any information on how they calculate it.